htv2012/htv2012.github.io/_posts/2024-10-03-quick-compile-c.md

     make hello

 All is good at this point.
 However, after a while, even writing a simple `Makefile` gets tedious.
-There must be a better way.
 It turns out that `make` knows how to compile a C or C++ source, even without the help of a `Makefile`.
 That simplifies my workflow quite a bit, which is now involves:

 1. Write the source, say `hello.cpp`
 2. Compile and run: